Are you really allergic to certain foods?

 What to Do if You Suspect a Food Allergy

-Our allergy specialist can help identify to which foods you are allergic.
+Our allergy specialists can help identify to which foods you are allergic.
 To aid in the doctor’s diagnosis, keep a journal of everything you eat, what symptoms you experience, and how long after you eat that the symptoms appear.
 Maintain this journal for one to two weeks and bring it with you when you go to the doctor.

 Here are some things to keep in mind: